 Let's design the future

 I live and breathe innovation.
-I’m fascinated by the interaction between people and technology, how this is evolving every day and the possibilities it is opening up.
+What fascinates me is the interaction between people and technology, how this is evolving every day and the possibilities it creates.

 As a Digital Product Designer I make these possibilities into products.

 With a degree in Industrial Design and 11 years experience in Digital Design my aim is to close the gap betweeen the physical and digital, providing a holistic product experience.